sgomezmelo/Mechanical-Metamaterial-project/README.md

 # Mechanical Metamaterial project

-This repository contains the scripts to simulate and process the experimental image data of the mechanical compression of previously designed 3D microstructures.
+This repository contains the scripts to simulate and process the experimental image data of the mechanical compression of 3D microstructures.

 ## FEM ##